-Sometimes, I’ll even use ground breakfast sausage because it’s so easy to work with and is usually not as greasy.
+Sometimes, I'll even use ground breakfast sausage because it's so easy to work with and leads to less excess grease.

 Season the meat, stir it, and turn off the pot.
 Then, add your chopped potatoes and chicken broth to the Instant Pot.

 If you have some sausage bits sticking to the bottom, deglaze the pot when you add the broth.
 This will prevent the dreaded burn notice!

 Pressure cook the soup for 5 minutes on high pressure and allow a 5 minute natural pressure release, followed by a quick pressure release.
 This helps prevent liquid spraying everywhere.